February 14, 2019 * Fiona at 10:25 am

 Collection efforts should be consistent and methodical.
 When processes are automated as much as possible you reduce the risk of errors from manual entry.

-In SapphireOne ERP you can set up a workflow of alerts for aging receivables.
+In SapphireOne ERP you can set up a workflow of alerts for ageing receivables.
 These accounts receivable alerts can be emailed to your relevant employees when the balance is near, due or outstanding.
 Friendly reminder emails can also be scheduled to your customers.
 You can create unlimited workflows with credit control reminders in SapphireOne.

 Best email practices when asking for payments